-A Five-Year Capital Construction/Capital Renewal Project Plan (CC_CR-5P) shall be submitted to CDHE annually, even if no capital construction/capital renewal or IT project is requested.
+A Five-Year Capital Construction/Capital Renewal Plan (CC_CR-5P) and a Five-Year Capital IT plan (CC_IT-5P) shall be submitted to CDHE annually, even if no capital construction/capital renewal or IT project is requested.
+The below instructions apply to both the CC_CR-5P and the CC_IT-5P.

+Line A:

-- Line A: (1) Institution Name: - Select the institution's name from the drop down list. - (2) Institution Signature Approval: Is the name and date of approval of the Institution's president or his/her designee.
-Signing off for Institution approval means that the signer affirms the head of the Institution has knowledge of the request, its total dollar amount, and its purpose.
-It also affirms that the form is complete and the dollars and narrative are accurate. - Line B: (1) Name & Title of Preparer: Enter the full name and title of the person preparing the form.
-This should be the person whom is to be contacted by CDHE should there be questions about the form. - (2) CDHE Signature Approval/Date:
+- (1) Institution Name - (2) Institution Signature Approval:

+Is the name and date of approval of the Institution's president or his/her designee.
+Signing off for Institution approval means that the signer affirms the head of the

+Institution has knowledge of the request, its total dollar amount, and its purpose.
+It also affirms that the form is complete and the dollars and narrative are accurate.

+Line B: (1) Name & Title of Preparer:

+Enter the full name and title of the person preparing the form.
+This should be the person whom is to be contacted by CDHE should there be questions about the form.